These corn cookies...

-Like I said, these cookies are inspired!
-I love the concepts at Milk Bar but I think the stuff is just too damn sweet.
-My adaptation, therefore, has not only slightly simplified the method but also calls for less sugar.
-What you end up with is the genius combination (full credit to Christina Tosi for that) of chewy, crisp-edged, buttery, sweet, corn cookie goodness that is just too good not to try.
+...are inspired!
+I love the concepts at Milk Bar but often I think the goodies there are just a bit too sweet.
+My adaptation of this cookie, therefore, calls for less sugar and also simplifies the method a bit.
+What you end up with is an awesome combination (full credit to Christina Tosi for this) of chewy, crisp-edged, buttery, sweet, corn cookie goodness that is just too good not to try.

 Momofuku Milk Bar Corn Cookies